skip to Main Content

 Common Mistakes to Avoid

-- Failing to Review Your Bid: Double-check your proxy bid amount before finalizing.
+• Forgetting to Double-Check Your Bid: Confirm your bid amount before submitting.

 Conclusion